lonsing/qratpreplus/index.md

 -7 11 -12 0
 ```

 QRATPre+ is able to remove _all_ clauses in `formula.qdimacs`.
-The call `./qratpre+ --print-formula ./formula.qdimacs` produces the following output (i.e., a formula with a quantifier prefix but not containing any clauses):
+The call `./qratpre+ --print-formula ./formula.qdimacs` produces the following output:

 ```
-p cnf 12 0
+p cnf 0 0
-e 1 2 7 8 0
-a 3 9 0
-e 4 10 0
-a 5 11 0
-e 6 12 0
 ```

 Now we configure QRATPre+ to apply redundancy detection based on the QRAT system instead of QRAT+ by parameter `--no-eabs`.
 The formula produced by calling `./qratpre+ --print-formula --no-eabs ./formula.qdimacs` is exactly the same as the given one, i.e., _no_ redundant clauses can be detected using the QRAT system: